sematext/docs/docs/guide/alerts-and-events-guide.md

 Check [integrations](https://sematext.com/docs/integration/) pages for more information.

-Understanding these fundamental alerting principles will help you get started with our SaaS or on-premises service and define conditions or identify what triggers an alert for the selected policy.
-You can easily configure alert policies and criteria required to create an incident record, manage notifications channels, and review alert incidents and assign responsibilities for the details of a particular incident.
+Understanding these fundamental alerting principles will help you get started with our SaaS or on-premises service and define conditions or identify what triggers an alert for the selected rule.
+You can easily configure alert rules and criteria required to create an incident record, manage notifications channels, and review alert incidents and assign responsibilities for the details of a particular incident.

 ## Alerts Guide